Benjaman Kyle: Incident and post-amnesia

-After being released from the hospital, Kyle spent several years between the Grace House men's shelter and hospitals.
-In 2007 while at The J.C.
-Lewis Health Care Center he met a nurse who first inquired about his past.
-The nurse helped support Kyle financially while he earned about $100 a month mostly doing yard work.
-While driving his truck in a yard, Kyle discovered that he still remembered how to drive a car.
+After being released from the hospital, Powell spent several years between the Grace House men's shelter and hospitals.
+In 2007, while at The J.C.
+Lewis Health Care Center, he met a nurse who inquired about his past.
+The nurse helped support Powell financially while he earned about $100 a month mostly doing household tasks.
+While driving his truck in a yard, Powell discovered that he still remembered how to drive a car.
 He was diagnosed with dissociative amnesia in 2007 by Jason A. King in Atlanta.
-King suggested that Kyle's amnesia dates from August 31, 2004.
-Georgia Legal Services did not obtain medical records for Kyle because Memorial Health requested an $800 fee.
+Georgia Legal Services did not obtain medical records for Powell because Memorial Health requested an $800 fee.
 A friend contacted Georgia Congressman Jack Kingston for help with the case.
-To help with Kyle's identification, Kingston's office sent DNA samples to the FBI's National Criminal Justice Information Services Division in West Virginia.
+To help with Powell's identification, Kingston's office sent DNA samples to the FBI's National Criminal Justice Information Services Division in West Virginia.

-In March 2011, Kyle was approached by Florida State University's College of Motion Picture Arts graduate student John Wikstrom.
-Kyle moved to Jacksonville, Florida, traveling on foot, in order to be filmed for a documentary.
-In 2011, with help from Florida State Representative Mike Weinstein, Kyle was able to obtain a legal, government-issued Florida Legacy ID.
-Kyle's story appeared in a report on News4Jax, which caught the attention of a local business owner who subsequently employed Kyle as a dishwasher.
+In March 2011, Powell was approached by Florida State University's College of Motion Picture Arts graduate student John Wikstrom.
+Powell moved to Jacksonville, Florida, traveling on foot, in order to be filmed for a documentary.
+In 2011, with help from Florida State Representative Mike Weinstein, Powell obtained a legal, government-issued Florida Legacy ID.
+Powell's story appeared in a report on News4Jax, which caught the attention of a local business owner who subsequently employed Powell as a dishwasher.
 As of January 2015 he lived in Jacksonville Beach, Florida, in a 5-by-8-foot, air-conditioned shack provided by a benefactor.